DATA-606-SPRING-2023-THU/SwapanGupta_Data606/draft_proposal.md

 #### _4. Where do you get the data to analyze and help answer your questions_
 ##### DataSource: https://www.kaggle.com/code/sripadkarthik/lung-cancer-prediction-using-ml-and-dl/data
-- Lung Cancer Detection is taken fro Kaggle and the Dataset consist of about 1000 rows and 26 columns.
+- Lung Cancer Detection is taken from Kaggle and the Dataset consist of about 1000 rows and 26 columns.
 The Dataset can be downloaded and be added to github for further use.
 - Dataset consists of columns like Age which have Numeric values and columns like Gender, Air Pollution and all the other Columns which have Categorical Values.

 #### _5. What will be your unit of analysis_